rslabbert/PyLisp/README.md

 # PyLisp

 ## TODO
-* Consider reimplementing map as a native function, since it gets really slow with large datasets
 * Parse_cons isn't good, implement it using a macro expander or something
 * Add a case structure
 * Make library use resetEnv with initials properly instead of deepcopy env